CF20852/ValveController/README.md

 # ValveController
 This project implements a motorized ball valve controlled by a Raspberry Pi Zero W.

+This description is not intended for complete noobs.
+In order to reproduce the valve control system, you'll have to know some basic electronics, including how to solder small wires.
+In addition, you'll have to have some basic Linux and Python 3 skills, and know how to communicate with the Raspberry Pi Zero W over a network connection.
+(PuTTY and FileZilla are very helpful tools.)
+Finally, in order to install the valve, you'll have to either have some basic home plumbing skills or hire a plumber.
+Don't forget the pipe dope (thread sealant)!

 The motorized ball valve I chose for this project is a U.S. Solid USS-MSV00016 , available from Amazon.com.

 The pinouts for this valve are: